Here you can find out more information on Japanese knotweed, including legal issues, from various sources.

 Defra is the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry and sustaining a thriving rural economy.
-Together, with other government bodies, they provide information on Japanese knotweed.
+Together, with other government bodies, they provide information on Preventing Japanese knotweed from spreading.

 The Japanese Knotweed Alliance is a consortium of partners that funds and oversees a scientific research programme, carried out by CABI, which examines the potential for biological or natural control of Japanese knotweed in Great Britain.

 The PlantTracker project is a collaboration between the Environment Agency, Scottish Natural Heritage, the Scottish Environment Protection Agency & Natural Resources Wales.
 See the distribution of Japanese Knotweed across the UK.

 Note: Only verified records appear on the map

 A book written by Lois Elizabeth Child and Paul Maxwell Wade.

 The Ragwort Control Act 2003 is an Act of the Parliament of the United Kingdom.
 It provides for the publication of a Code of Practice on Ragwort Control, as common ragwort is considered a harmful weed that can endanger animals..

 Prevent Harmful Weeds and Invasive Non-Native Plants Spreading